mazurka/mazurka.github.io/src/modules/pages/guide/resources/tutorial.md

 If we want to validate or transform the param we can pass a `do` block.
 The value of the parameter will be available as the variable `value`.
 This makes it easy to check the value against a [service](/guide/services/overview).

+In this example we'll call the `Users.read/1` service and get a `User` struct back.

 ```elixir[param<-initial]
 defmodule MyAPI.Resource.Users.Read do
   use Mazurka.Resource